What are the Responsibilities of a freeholder?

 Building maintenance and upkeep is a major responsibility for freeholders.
 Freeholders need to:

 - Undertake any maintenance and repairs to the building structure, including its roof and guttering.
-If the freeholders own a share of the freehold in a block of flats or apartments, freeholders must also ensure the upkeep of maintenance and repairs in communal areas
+If the freeholders own a share of the freehold in a block of flats or apartments, freeholders must also ensure the upkeep of maintenance and repairs in communal areas, including lift maintenance

 - Arrange and schedule any internal and external general upkeep, such as cleaning, decorating, and painting